 Those low force settings are for tightening more delicate components such as carbon seat posts, where you may be looking to tighten to a point that’s not a great deal more than ‘finger tight’.
 Apparently 5Nm is a common setting on bike, being used for bolts that hold in place stems, handlebars and faceplates (whatever they are…).

-According to Mark, our trusty Ashbourne-based mechanic, a carbon seatpost, having had a carbon friction compound applied to help prevent slippage, won’t need much more than 2Nm of torque in order to hold it in place.
+According to my trusty local mechanic, a carbon seatpost, having had a carbon friction compound applied to help prevent slippage, won’t need much more than 2Nm of torque in order to hold it in place.

 Also, a bike-specific torque wrench will generally be sold with the appropriate Allen key (or hex key) heads (or sockets as they seem to be called) for use on a bike.

 According to this handy reference guide of bike torque specifications, the range of potential ‘tightnesses’ for components on bike goes up to 50 Nm.
-The lowest torque setting shown is 5Nm (and Mechanic Mark uses even lower for some jobs).
+The lowest torque setting shown is 5Nm (and my mechanic friend uses even lower for some jobs).

 I don’t believe there is a single wrench that can cover this full range, so the compleat mechanic would have: